hsfl/cosmos-core/documentation/install/arm.md

 Cross-compile COSMOS for the ARM plarform
 =========================================

-These instructions are for cross compilation of COSMOS.
+These instructions are to setup a cross-compiler environment so that you can compile COSMOS for embedded devices with an ARM architecture.
-This has been tested on Windows 7 and also with
-Ubuntu 14.04 running on a virtual box.
+We have tested these instructions on Windows 7 and also on Ubuntu 14.04 running on a Virtual Box.

-We have tested cross-compiling for the Overo ARMv7 architecture but these instructions should work well for other architectures.
+We have tested cross-compiling for the Gumstix Overo, Gumstix Duovero and RaspberryPi architectures but these instructions should work well for other architectures.
 Let us know if you successfully compile COSMOS in other platforms.

-It is assumed you have installed the latest version of Qt and downloaded the COSMOS code.
+It is assumed you have installed the latest version of Qt and have downloaded the COSMOS source.

 There are three ways to compile the code for the COSMOS tools and the flight software: